 - Fence stretcher.

-- Fence pliers, crow bar, and gloves (very important).
+- Fence pliers, crowbar, Heavy-Duty Wire Cutters and gloves (very important).

 - Battery, solar panel (for charging battery) and insulators for electric fence